-Renters will now be able to apply to the Residential Tenancies Bond Authority (RTBA) at the end of the tenancy to have all or part of the bond released with or without the landlord’s consent.
+Faster bond repayments: You can apply to the RTBA at the end of the tenancy to have all or part of the bond released with or without the landlord’s consent.

 How do I find out if my bond has been lodged?

 Your agent or landlord must submit your bond online through RTBA.

 The RTBA will send you an email with a link to confirm this.
 If you provided a mobile number you will also receive a text from RTBAVIC ET.
 Click on the link and you will be directed to your secure transaction details.
 If you have your bond number, you can look up your bond at rentalbonds.vic.gov.au

 You can check your bond has been lodged at rentalbonds.vic.gov.au

 Renting direct from the landlord: If you’re renting directly from the landlord, you can take control of the return of bond by downloading a completed Bond Claim form, for you and your landlord to sign before forwarding it to the RTBA.

 - Note: It is an offence for a landlord to request or obtain your signature on a bond refund application form if the application does not specify the amount of bond to be refunded and the apportionment, if any, of the bond.

 - If the bond is to be paid back in full, make sure to check the bond amount is recorded in the ‘Renter payment details’ section before signing.